 The screen can get more than bright enough under normal lighting conditions, but the HDR viewing experience is subpar as the monitor lacks a full-array local dimming solution that would improve the contrast ratio performance.
-Such displays are naturally more expensive, like the ASUS PG32UQX that goes for $3,000.
+Such displays are naturally more expensive, like the Samsung Neo G7, which goes for ~$1,100.

 So, even though the M32U supports HDR, you shouldn’t buy it solely for HDR content consumption.
 It does have some local dimming, but with only 16 zones, it’s barely an improvement.

 The main selling point of the Gigabyte M32U is its fast 144Hz IPS panel combined with the 32″ 4K form factor at an appealing price.

 Even on the 31.5″ viewable screen of the M32U, the 4K UHD resolution looks incredibly crisp thanks to the high pixel density of 140 PPI (pixel per inch).
 You get plenty of screen space as well as sharp details and text with none or little (~125%) scaling necessary.

 In comparison, 1440p resolution on 32″ screens has a rather mediocre pixel density of 93 PPI, the same as that of 24″ 1080p monitors.